godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 You can also manually set simple / parent SKUs, or manually set the variation SKUs, if you don't want the plugin to generate them for you.

 = Features =

 This plugin provides options to:

  - automatically generate simple / parent product SKUs when the product is published or updated
  - generate simple / parent product SKUs using the product slug or ID (filterable for developers)
  - automatically generate SKUs for product variations when the product is published or updated
  - generate variation SKUs using the attribute slugs or variation ID (filterable for developers)
- - use the bulk product update action to easily generate SKUs for products created before installing this plugin.
+ - use the bulk product update action to easily force SKU generation for more than one product -- handy to bulk-generate SKUs for products created before installing this plugin

 = SKUs for all product types =

 The WooCommerce Product SKU generator lets you determine which SKUs should be generated automatically, and whether these SKUs should use product slugs or IDs.
 If a SKU is generated, the input for that SKU will be disabled since you cannot adjust it.

 If you choose not to generate a SKU, then you can enter your own SKU.
 For example, if you only generate variation SKUs, then you can enter a parent product SKU.
 This will be used as the base for your generated variation SKUs, and slugs or IDs will be appended to it.